thinkitdata/riscv-fpga/1-wsl-setup.md

 If you take a close look at the screen you'll notice that the IP address may be different than your actual hosts IP address.

 If you look in the Virtual Switch Manager w/in Hyper-V Manager you'll notice that WSL creates it's own internal networking virtual switch.
+This will be an important thing to keep in mind when we later configure X11 in Ubuntu and go to export the display for the Linux Vivado install.  ;-)

 ![image](https://user-images.githubusercontent.com/8312541/132419796-b2ac726b-4e83-46dd-b65f-1ac28b3a53b8.png)